HATHAWAY BROWN SCHOOL

 1 credit, full-year.
 Prerequisite: Algebra 2

 AP Biology is a full-year lab course offered to juniors or seniors with a strong background in biology and chemistry.
 The course is equivalent to the general biology survey course usually taken during the first year of college.
 Students gain experience and appreciation of biology through experimentation and inquiry.
 The course emphasizes critical thinking skills, essay and laboratory writing skills, and data analysis skills.
-AP Biology is a rigorous, fast-paced course and students must be prepared to devote considerable time and energy to it in order to perform well on the required College Entrance Examination Board AP Biology exam.
+AP Biology is a rigorous, fast-paced course and students must be prepared to devote considerable time and energy to it in order to perform well on the required College Board AP Biology exam.

 1 credit, full-year.
 Prerequisite: Biology, Chemistry, departmental approval